 - ¼ cup crumbled low-fat Feta cheese

-- 2 tbsp Sabra garlic and herb spread
+- 2 tablespoon Sabra garlic and herb spread

 - 1 cup fresh baby spinach